systematicmedicine/SomaticCODEC/README.md

 - **Developer Guide**

-  - Please report bugs using GitHub Issues (we do not monitor external pull requests).
+  - Please report bugs using GitHub Issues (external pull requests are not monitored).

 ### Maintainers